elliemcavoy/zolsha-order-online/README.md

 <li><a href="https://www.askpython.com/python/string/python-string-contains" target="_blank">Python String Contains</a> - used when adding the postcode functionality in contexts.py.</li>
 <li>Tutor Support assisted with bug fixes on elements of the project such as webhook errors & filtering issues.
 Please see the testing documentation for further details on the assistance received. </li>
 <li>Code Institute Tutorials were used for reference when creating functions & deploying to Heroku.</li>
 <li>Boutique Ado Mini Project was used as reference for this project as some of the functionality required for this project was similar to that created in the mini project.
-The code for the bag, checkout & add/edit item views was modified to make it suitable for use in this project.</li>
+The code for the bag, checkout & add/edit item views was modified to make it suitable for use in this project.
+The Javascript for the quantity inputs was also taken from the Boutique Ado project.</li>
 </ul>

 <h3>Media</h3>